sroracle/apkfoundry/docs/design.rst

 The job lifecycle
 -----------------

-Part of the `configuration<configuration.rst>`_ involves "skeletons" of files.
-Each entry into the container refreshes the container's contents from these skeletons.
-There is also a special "bootstrap skeleton" that is used only when first building the container.
-This means that container is typically reset to a reproducible state during each build.

 #.
 Receive a list of packages to build, or determine what to build based
    on a git revision range